Jump to:

 If you would rather batter your oysters than bread them all you need to do is prepare a batter, carefully pat dry the oysters, coat each oyster in batter and then fry.

 TIP: Make sure the oil in your frying pan is a tad deeper, about 1 inch.
-Same temperature of 370-375 F. For a quick batter right before frying mix 1 cup of flour, 1 tbsp corn starch, 1 tsp salt 1/2 tsp pepper and 12 oz of cold beer (or soda water).
+Same temperature of 370-375 F. For a quick batter right before frying mix 1 cup of flour, 1 tablespoon corn starch, 1 teaspoon salt ½ teaspoon pepper and 12 oz of cold beer (or soda water).
 Mix and immediately coat oysters and fry until golden brown.

 How to make firmer oysters?